 Interview is a crucial part of selection process in most of the B-schools.
 Generally, the interviews are conducted to assess the suitability of candidates for the MBA program in B-schools.
 The interviewers intend to evaluate the candidates on the basis of their personality traits, knowledge, skills and experience.
-Candidates are asked variety of questions based on your career goals, education, personal values, hobbies, etc. A candidate’s performance is generally evaluated on the basis of following parameters:
+Candidates are asked variety of questions based on their career goals, education, personal values, hobbies, etc. A candidate’s performance is generally evaluated on the basis of following parameters:

 Personality: Questions based on personality traits are commonly asked in interviews and hold a major portion of questions in MBA interviews.
-The interview panel attempts to gauge your ability to answer in a coherent manner.
+The interview panel attempts to gauge your ability to answer a question in a coherent manner.
 Your answers also reflect your clarity of mind, self-awareness, strong and weak points of your personality.
-You need to answer these questions in an optimistic and confident tone to make a good first impression on the panel.
+You need to answer these questions in an optimistic and confident tone to make a good impression on the panel.

 Communication skills: It is essential to use appropriate and effective language to ace your personal interview.
 You need to be brief and precise while answering the questions.
 The way you answer is as much important as what you answer.
 Also, you need to be a good and active listener to answer the questions well.
 In case the panel contradicts your answers, you should be polite and confident while stressing upon your viewpoint.
 Your communication skills are checked on the basis of following parameters: